Drone Laws in Mauritius

 Flying drones in Mauritius

-In this article, we explain which laws you need to follow in Mauritius if you want to fly a drone there.
+Learn in this article which laws you must follow in Mauritius if you want to fly a drone there.

 Overview: Drone rules in Mauritius